01 of 12

 09 of 12

-You don’t have to banish every miscellaneous item from your home, just make sure you restrict these objects to an organized junk drawer or similarly small area, like your launch pad.
+You don’t have to banish every miscellaneous item from your home.
+Just make sure you restrict these objects to an organized junk drawer or similarly small area, such as your launch pad.
 When you have more clutter than will fit in your junk drawer, junk box, or junk shelf, that’s when you need to start culling.Continue to 10 of 12 below.

 10 of 12